Schalk1e/schalk-emacs/README.md

 ## Use

 Credit for writing this nifty emacs config that I've adapted for my purposes:  https://github.com/jerith/jerith-emacs.
+(Kindly reference this repository for licensing details.)

 Emacs looks at ~/.emacs.d/init.el for any custom configuration the user requires.This repository uses an org file (`emacs-init.org`) that is 'compiled